surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 there's several ways to activate/deactivate the modulation mode:

   - Clicking an already selected modulation source again
-  - Holding down the alt-key
+  - Holding down the ALT-key
   - Pressing the TAB key
   - Pressing the middle, 4<sup>th</sup> or 5<sup>th</sup> mouse button.
     (cursor can be anywhere in the window)